johanokl/HashMan/README.md

 ![Screenshot 1](/screenshots/screenshot1.png?raw=true)

 ### Technical Details
-Written in C++ and uses Qt 5.4.
+Written in C++ and uses Qt 5.2 or later.
 Uses multiple threads on multiple CPU cores where supported.
-Tested on Mac OS X 10.10, Ubuntu 13.10 and Windows 7 with Qt 5.2.1, 5.3.0 and 5.4.1.
+Tested on Mac OS X (10.10 and 10.13), Ubuntu 13.10 and Windows (7 and 10) with Qt 5.2.1, 5.3.0, 5.4.1 and 5.9.1.

 ### How to build
-Install and configure Qt 5.4, available at http://www.qt.io/qt5-4.
+Install and configure Qt 5.9, available at http://www.qt.io/qt5-9.
-If Qt Creator was installed, use it to open and build the project file `FileHashCalculator.pro`.
+If Qt Creator was installed, use it to open and build the project file `HashMan.pro`.
 If Qt Creator isn't available, use a terminal to browse to the project root directory and run `qmake && make && make install`.

 ### Author